-For more information on the admissions procedure visit the following links found in the Forms & Documents section below: Nursing Information Sessions, ANURS Self-Advising Form (pdf), & the Admissions Application Checklist for ADN
+For more information on the admissions procedure visit the following links found in the Forms & Documents section below: Nursing Information Sessions, PRCN Self-Advising Form (pdf), & the PRCN Admissions/Checklist Form

 The Practical Nursing program curriculum is designed to prepare students with entry-level competencies needed for the Licensed Practical Nurse examination.
 The program consists of planned learning experiences in classroom, laboratory and faculty-supervised clinical settings which will prepare the student to function in the role of a beginning practitioner of practical nursing.
 The program prepares the student for eligibility to take the licensure examination for practical nurses.
 Upon satisfactory completion of the program, students are eligible to take the licensing examination to become a Licensed Practical Nurse.
 The program is fully accredited by the Board of Nursing, State of Hawaiʻi.
 The Practical Nursing Program prepares graduates for the National Council of Licensure Examination for practical nurses (NCLEX-PN).

 Certificate Of Achievement – Practical Nursing (44-46 credits)

 Revised Nurse Aide Requirement for Practical Nursing Program